Skip to content

 Violations of these guidelines include using comments to spread misinformation or express bias, including about the Institute.
 The Institute monitors its social media accounts and moderates comments that clearly violate the Institute’s Student Code of Conduct.
 The Institute uses careful consideration before deleting any comments.

 Although social media may be used to express grievances, community members are encouraged to engage and confer with on-campus resources to address concerns regarding life at Pratt before posting grievances online.
-Urgent concerns can be addressed 24 hours a day, 7 days a week, by contacting Public Safety.
+Urgent concerns can be addressed 24 hours a day, 7 days a week, by contacting Campus Safety.

 Alcohol, Smoking, and Substance Use Policy